uhAlexz/Pelipy/README.md

 Pelipy is an API wrapper for the [Pelican Panel](https://pelican.dev).

-just note, this is in the development stages!
+> **Note**: This library is stil in the development stages and may not be fully stable.
+Please report any bugs if you find any.

 ## Docs